-In 2020 Northampton Judo Club commissioned the design and build of a new website from Matt Woch at AKW design.
+In 2021 Northampton Judo Club commissioned the design and build of a new website from Matt Woch at AKW design.
 In the free initial consultation, I was immediately impressed by the attention to detail shown by Matt and his approach to fully understanding how our club worked and its marketing needs.
 This attention to detail was reflected in the final version of the website and I think it captured the essence of our club and what our ambitions are for it.

 The other impressive thing about the website is the way it integrates data capture and provides an easy way of assessing the impact of the site and how we need to tweak it to be more effective.
-The results have exceeded our expectations - in the first quarter since the website went live the club has received 300% more inquiries than previously in the same time period which has resulted in encouraging rates of new junior and senior membership enquiries even during the lockdown.
+The results have exceeded our expectations - in the first quarter since the website went live the club has received 300% more inquiries than previously in the same period which has resulted in encouraging rates of new junior and senior membership enquiries even during the lockdown.

-I would have no hesitation in recommending akW dezign as the full package for both marketing and supporting business development.
+I would have no hesitation in recommending akW dezign as the full package for both marketing and supporting business development."

 Brian Atkins, Chair

+Northampton Judo Club contacted us first in 2021 to re-brand and re-design their very dated and plain website.
 From the very beginning of the project, our main goal was to communicate the benefits of judo as a sport and translate it into an informative, easy-to-navigate website.

 "What can I say, it’s brilliant.
 Well done.
 I have never seen this content which is aimed at parents on any other judo website.
-You have described the Judo philosophy in such a great way.
+You have described the Judo philosophy in such a great way."

 With two trained groups in mind - both senior and junior members, we created a website with amplified accessibility for people of all ages making sure that the readability and high contrast between the background and the font are achieved.